 9.3.
 Count spores or cells with a hemacytometer and determine the appropriate volume to add to 5 mLs of FMM broth for a total of 1 x 106 spores/tube.
 The volume should be less than 10 L. Dilution of concentrated spore suspensions in 0.01% Triton X-100 may be necessary.

 9.4.
 In a sterile transfer hood, inoculate culture tubes prepared in Step 5 with 1 x 106 spores (or yeast cells).
 Seal the caps with Parafilm to avoid any escape of spores, particularly for unidentified isolates.
-Incubate in darkness at 20oC.
+Incubate in darkness at 20oC and observe samples weekly for growth.

 9.5.
-Observe FMM + BDM samples weekly for growth.
 Mycelial growth of fungi on plastic films may be visible within the first week after inoculation, especially at the edges of the plastic films.
 For planktonic yeast (as evidenced by cloudy media), growth can be monitored by optical density readings at 600 nm.
 Because fungi are likely to attach directly to the plastic film, growth may be assessed by eye, and can be confirmed by light microscopy and/or scanning electron microscopy (SEM).

 9.6.
-Observe GMM, FMM-only, and uninoculated samples weekly for growth.
 In FMM-only controls, look for miniscule white flecks that are too small to register a change in optical density using spectrophotometric methods.
 These flecks can be aspirated with a Pasteur pipette and observed using differential interference (DIC) microscopy.
 Flecks are often unidentifiable precipitate, but in some cases they may be clumps of the original inoculant that had germinated but not grown substantially.

 9.7.
 Use visual and microscopic observations to compare colonization of experimental samples and controls, and assign ratings to the growth on each sample of BDM film.
 Because many BDMs are dark in color and permit minimal observation via microscopy except at the edges, and film thickness prohibits observation under an oil-immersion lens, SEM is useful to estimate i) the presence of microbial growth, e.g. via the rating system described in Table 1, and ii) the extent of BDM degradation.